feschmidt/stanalysis/docs/_sources/index.rst.txt

 * The "utils" folder contains modules for reading and writing files, resonance fitting, data structure management (stlabmtx for example).
   These packages were formely contained within :code:`stlab.utils`.
-* "examples" contains a collection of basic examples such as example data and Q factor fits.
+* "examples" contains a collection of basic examples such as loading and plotting example data and Q factor fits.
 * "docs" contains this documentation and "doc_gen" contains the sphynx scripts for generating it.
 * The __init__.py file contains the modules and names imported when running "import stlabutils".
 Note that some modules and functions are renamed for (in?)convenience.